AcrylicShrimp/devlog-lambda-handlers/README.md

 ### Image destination generator

-This function generates a presigned S3 post url that allows upload images directly from the front-end.
+This function generates a presigned S3 post url that allows uploading images directly from the front-end.

 ### Image handler